 Desmopressin tablets should be kept out of the sight and reach of children.

 Do not use Desmopressin after the expiry date which is stated on the carton.
 The expiry date refers to the last day of that month.

 Store below 25°C. Store in the original package.

 Keep the bottle tightly closed.
 Keep the bottle in the outer carton.

 Medicines should not be disposed of via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines no longer needed.
 These measures will help to protect the environment.

 30ml plastic bottles with a tamper-proof, twist-off cap and a silica gel desiccant insert.
 Each bottle contains either 30 or 90 tablets.
-The tablets are white and round.
-The 100μg (micrograms) tablets are marked 0.1 and the 200μg are marked 0.2.
+The tablets are white, round and convex with break marks.

 Not all pack sizes may be marketed.